kanalumaddela/laravel-steam-login/README.md

         /*
-            now isn't this better than redirecting the user BACK to steam? *cough* you can choose to redirect to steam if you want i guess... return $this->login() better to session flash and redirect to a page so the user knows what happened if auth fails */
+            now isn't this better than redirecting the user BACK to steam? *cough* you can choose to redirect to steam if you want i guess... return $this->login() better to session flash ->with() and redirect to a page so the user knows what happened if auth fails */
         return $this->steam->return();
     }